katerega/UMNN/README.md

 - `UMNNMAFFlow.py` contains the implementation of flows made of UMNNs.
 - Check [here](https://github.com/AWehenkel/generalized-UMNN/) if you are interested by modeling functions that are monotonic with respect to more than one input variable.
 Feel free to reach me for more details!

-## What's new in 1.5?
-The inversion is now performed exactly by solving another integral.
-Namely, it is derived from the inverse function theorem.
-UMNNs now provide a way to model a monotonic function with a neural network while providing an access to the derivative of both the function and its inverse with respect to neural network's parameters.
 ## Cite

 If you make use of this code in your own work, please cite our paper: